jar-o/osxinj_tut/README.md

 # Compiling

 This project requires **XCode** (and the command-line build tools, if you prefer `make` like I do) and **CMake**.
-I'm not a fan of using XCode (too much noise) but I realize other people might be.
-So I chose CMake so I could have it both ways.
+I'm not a particular fan of using XCode (too much noise, IMO) but I realize other people are.
+I went with CMake so I could have it both ways.

 Here's how I build: